-"School bus driver" means - a person with a school bus endorsement on a valid Minnesota driver's license or a person with a valid Minnesota driver's license who drives a vehicle used as a school bus that has a passenger seating capacity of ten or fewer, including the driver.
+"School bus driver" means - a person with a school bus endorsement on a valid Minnesota driver's license or a person with a valid Minnesota driver's license who drives a type III vehicle used as a school bus that has a passenger seating capacity of ten or fewer, including the driver, or a multifunction school activity bus.

-"Head Start bus driver" means - a person with a valid Minnesota driver's license who drives a vehicle used as a Head Start bus that has a passenger seating capacity of ten or fewer, including the driver; or who has a school bus or passenger endorsement and drives a Head Start bus.
+"Head Start bus driver" means - a person with a valid Minnesota driver's license who drives a vehicle used as a Head Start bus that has a passenger seating capacity of 15 or fewer, including the driver; or who has a school bus or passenger endorsement and drives a Head Start bus.